vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 ## Module

 Import this module into Vector.
-In `src/sinks/mod.rs` add the line:
+In `src/sinks/mod.rs` add the lines:

 ```diff